-2. Collecting systematic data for evaluating the response of a recipient and the recipient's family to a therapeutic regimen;
+2. Collecting systematic data for evaluating the response of

-3. Modifying the plan of care according to the response of the recipient;
+a recipient and the recipient's family to a therapeutic regimen;3.
+Modifying the plan of care according to the response of the s.
+Modifying the plan of care according to the response of the recipient;